Elaphurus/HackerNews-Terminal/README.md

 # HackerNews-Terminal

-HackerNews (HN) is blocked in China.
+HackerNews (HN) is blocked by the GFW.
 However, it's strange for the following two things:

 1. HN is for technology information, and not politically sensitive